distillpub/post--feature-wise-transformations/literature_survey.md

 ### Summary
 Paper introduces an energy-based bilinear model for learning spatial transformations.

-TODO: not sure if I understand why multiplicative interactions are so powerful for this.
+TODO(Harm): not sure if I understand why multiplicative interactions are so powerful for this.
 Results seems very convincing.

 ### Connection to FiLM
-The authors propose another low-rank approximation to the 3-tensor weights.
+The authors propose low-rank approximation to the 3-tensor weights.
 Not sure yet how it relates to FiLM approximation described above.